pulsar-edit/pulsar-edit.github.io/docs/docs/launch-manual/sections/getting-started/sections/installing-pulsar.md

 Currently Pulsar does not support automatic updates.
 What this means is that new versions will have to be obtained via the [Pulsar Downloads](/download.html) here on our website.
 This is something on our roadmap to change as soon as possible.

+If you have installed Pulsar via a package manager then you should use the instructions provided by that package manager for updating your installation.

 <!--TODO: Auto upgrade instructions - selectively pull info from atom archive as this becomes possible-->